Noy0908/lwm2m-water-meter/sample_description.rst

 ============

 The sample has DTLS security enabled by default.
-You need to provide the following information to the LwM2M server before you can make a successful connection:
+You need to provide the following information to the LwM2M Server before you can make a successful connection:

 * Client endpoint
 * Identity
-* `Pre-Shared Key (PSK)`_
+* `Pre-shared key (PSK) <Pre-Shared Key (PSK)_>`_

 See :ref:`server setup <server_setup_lwm2m_client>` for instructions on providing the information to the server.

+Optional configuration:

+* DTLS Connection Identifier, requires modem version 1.3.5 or newer.

 .. _notifications_lwm2m: